browserengineering/book/book/visual-effects.md

 ::: {.further}

 Rounded corners have an interesting history in computing.
-Their [inclusion][mac-story] into the original Macintosh is a fun story to read, and also demonstrates how computers often end up echoing reality.
-It also shows just how hard it was to implement features that appear simple to us today, due to the very limited memory, and lack of floating-point arithmetic, of early personal computers (here's some [example source code][quickdraw] used on early Macintosh computers to implement this feature).
+Their[inclusion] [mac-story] into the original Macintosh is a fun story to read, and also demonstrates how computers often end up echoing reality.
+It also shows just how hard it was to implement features that appear simple to us today, due to the very limited memory, and lack of hardware floating-point arithmetic, of early personal computers (here's some [example source code][quickdraw] used on early Macintosh computers to implement this feature).

-Later on, floating-point coprocessors, and then over time GPUs, because standard equipment on new computers.
+Later on, floating-point coprocessors, and then over time GPUs, became standard equipment on new computers.
 This made it much easier to implement fast rounded corners.
-However, the `border-radius` CSS property didn't appear in browsers until around 2010.
-But that didn't stop web developers from putting rounded corners on their sites!
-There are a number of ways to do it; [this video][rr-video] walks through several.
+Unfortunately, the `border-radius` CSS property didn't appear in browsers until around 2010, but that didn't stop web developers from putting rounded corners on their sites!
+There are a number of ways to do it even without `border-radius`; [this video][rr-video] walks through several.

 It's a good thing `border-radius` is now a fully supported browser feature, and not just because it saves developers a lot of time and effort.